 Most projects, from rapid app development to edge computing to integration, require some sort of database tool for the collection, processing, and transfer of data.
 Data scientists that are using the advanced machine learning specific platforms mentioned above are most likely using a database anyway to feed the data into their analytics tools.
 But why not just run your algorithms on that data as it enters the database?
 This might be an opportunity to reduce the number of systems needed, ultimately reducing cost and eliminating integration headaches.
 The less you have to move and transform your data, the better.
 By having immediate access to the data in real time, this also enables quicker data prep and more efficient processing.
 You can train and test models on your data right where it sits, and your work will be production ready instead of having to re-run testing in a different system.
 All of these benefits can yield a significant time and cost savings, as well as general ease of use.

-So, you’re ready to test this theory, which database should you start with?
+You’re ready to test this theory, which database should you start with?

 Here’s the part where I can argue why HarperDB is a better fit for real-time machine learning than other databases.
 I’ll let others speak for me here.
 Joel, the Google Engineer who used HarperDB for a Python & ML app, mentioned that HarperDB is incredibly easy to spin up, easy to connect to, and the horizontal scaling is a really nice bonus.
 He pointed out that HarperDB reflexively updates, so you can add attributes to rows of your data and the entire table will reflexively update, and that’s super convenient.
 As he ended his demo, Joel mentioned, “I think there’s lots of little perks [within HarperDB], and I haven't even experienced half of them.”